 Whether depot owners can financially benefit from offering the energy stored in their fleet also as flexibility source to the grid depends on the economics of bidirectional charging.
-Yet, double taxation and double payment of further fees and levies (i.e., charging taxes and levies not only when charging but also when discharging the vehicle) reduce the economic attractiveness of bidirectional charging.
-In France, the removal of double-taxation for withdrawal and injection was agreed by the government and has started to be implemented for stationary storage (smartEn and DNV 2023).
-This means higher revenues from the energy provided back to the grid, which would improve the profitability of bidirectional charging and, hence, further decrease the TCO for depot charging.
+Yet, taxation and payments of further fees and levies reduce the economic attractiveness of vehicle-to-grid (V2G).
+In France, the removal of double taxation was agreed by the government and has started to be implemented for stationary storage (smartEn and DNV 2023).
+This would improve the profitability of V2G and could further decrease the TCO for depot charging.